 UK Payment service providers are regulated by the Financial Conduct Authority (FCA) and they are required to submit information about their regulation status to customers.

 Because regulation ensures that all payment service providers operate in a level-playing field, there is a guarantee that suppliers will have good standards of service provision.
-This makes comparing payment service providers easier on the one hand, as service features will be consistent across the board, but on the other hand it means that no one provider will stand out from the crowd.
+On one hand, this makes comparing payment service providers easier to do, as service features will be consistent across the board.
+On the other hand, however, it means that no one provider will stand out from the crowd.

-If your organisation needs to select a payment service provider, the main consideration will go to price and features that are included as standard in the terms of service.
-Expect higher costs from an established payment service provider.
-Compare payment service providers we have listed below to find the right one for your business.
+If you're looking to choose a payment service provider, the main consideration will go to price and features that are included as standard in the terms of service.

 Payment Service Provider Features

-As mentioned earlier, more established payment service providers will be more expensive than others; new providers may be competing on price and have attractive introductory offers for new customers – so they can be a great option if you're looking to keep costs down.
+More established payment service providers will be more expensive than newer, up-and-coming companies.
+New providers may be competing on price and often have attractive introductory offers for new customers – so they can be a great option if you're looking to keep costs down.

-Talking of price, some services will be cheaper when doing a price comparison but you will need to check if some features that you will require for your business are charged as extras.
-Some providers may be cheaper because they have more basic features.
+Talking of price, some services will be cheaper when doing a price comparison – but you'll need to check that the features you need are included, or if they stand to cost you extra.
+Some providers may be cheaper simply because they have more basic features.

 A payment service provider should be able to offer all these standard features: